 - 2.1.
 The licensing authority will continue to promote and work in partnership to discharge its responsibilities identified by other Government and local strategies and initiatives, where they impact on the objectives of the Licensing Act.
 National strategies and initiatives are;

 - Stevenage PubWatch Scheme

 - Alcohol Harm Reduction Strategy

 - Tackling Drugs to build a Better Britain

 - Action plan to Tackle Alcohol Related Crime

 - 2.2.
 The licensing authority will consider each application on its own merits, but may make reference to other adopted Council policies including;

 - Community Safety Action Plan

 - Crime and Disorder Strategies

 - Enforcement Concordat.

-- Cultural Strategy.
+- Arts and Heritage Strategy.

 - 2.3.
 Stevenage PubWatch has been developed to enhance the safety, security, comfort and well being of customers and staff for all types of premises.
-The licensing authority will take an active part in the scheme.
-And will actively work with all licence holders to promote a Voluntary Code of Practice in respect of discounting of alcoholic drinks and responsible drinking campaigns.
-A ban will be sought on irresponsible drink promotions once evidence can link premises to disorder.
+The licensing authority will take an active part in the scheme and will actively work with all licence holders to promote a Voluntary Code of Practice in respect of discounting of alcoholic drinks and responsible drinking campaigns

 - 2.4.
-The licensing authority will fully support and assist in the development of a Code of Practice for the use of proof of age of patrons using venues within Stevenage Borough
+The licensing authority will fully support and assist in the development of a Code of Practice for the use of proof of age of patrons using venues within Stevenage Borough - 2.5.

-- 2.5.
 Orders made by the Council under the Police and Criminal Justice Act 2001 to control the drinking of alcohol in the streets will be regularly reviewed along with this policy.